SharadaSrinivasan/sharsrinivasan-website/content/talk/cpr-south-2017.md

 # Enable math on this page?
 math: true
 ---
-Sharada Srinivasan was selected to participate as a Young Scholar at CPRSouth 2017.
+Participated as a Young Scholar at CPRSouth 2017.